 When choosing a pillow, consider how you sleep (back, stomach or side) as well as the allergenic risk.
 For example, cotton pillows can become quite flat, so they are not ideal for side sleepers.
 Allergy, asthma and eczema sufferers should cover their pillows in a fully enclosed, dust mite-proof case to create an extra layer of protection.

 Hypoallergenic pillows vs anti-allergy pillows

 One thing to be mindful of when looking at pillows is the distinction between hypoallergenic and anti-allergy.
 Hypoallergenic pillows are made from materials that are less likely to trigger allergies.
 Anti-allergy pillows have been treated to prevent dust mites and associated allergens.

-- Wash your bedding in water hotter than 55°C to kill mites and get rid of the allergen they produce.
+Wash your bedding in water hotter than 55°C. This will help to kill mites and get rid of the allergen they produce.
 The National Asthma Council Australia recommends that if you can’t use a hot wash, use a commercial product that contains essential oils like eucalyptus oil or tea tree oil, which has been created to kill dust mites in cold water.
 Again, always check the manufacturer instructions.

 Vacuum your mattress on low suction.
 Doing so on a regular basis may help to alleviate the build up of dust and debris, and can help to alleviate symptoms.